Last updated on September 1st, 2025 at 03:12 pm

 The ACCA exam is conducted 4 times a year, in March, June, September and December at exam centres.

 To get the ACCA certification, you are required to complete 13 exams and have relevant work experience.
-The 13 exams include an array of topics, such as financial reporting, audit and assurance, taxation, financial management and business analysis.
+The 13 exams include an array of topics, such as financial reporting, and assurance, taxation, financial management and business analysis.
 These are computer-based exams, and there is a time period to complete the ACCA course, i.e., 10 years.

 Components of the ACCA Course